wmac001/arc-overhang-orcaslicer-integration/README.md

 4. when next layers are added: Heavy warping, locking for way to fix it.
 Message me or Steven if you have an Idea :)
 5. no wiping or z-hop during travel moves
 6. remaining print time shown during printing is wrong.
 The real printtime can be seen when opening the finished file in GcodeViewer.
+7. will take the first island of the prev. perimeter as a startpoint.
+If you dont like that point, turn the models along z-axis.

 ## 6. Suggested Print Settings
 Some PrusaSlicer PrintSettings will be checked and warned if "wrong".